Johan Renvall: Choreography

 In addition to his bravura dancing and dramatic sensitivity, Renvall was also an accomplished choreographer.
 He made his choreographic debut with an abridged version of Romeo and Juliet at The Aspen Ballet Festival in 1984.

 Since then, Renvall has choreographed an array of ballets and other dance works including Tango, which premiered at Jacob's Pillow Dance Festival.

 His other works include Persnickety, Between the Lines and Perpetual Cycles for New Jersey Ballet and Cinderella for the Alabama Ballet/Ballet South.
 Recent choreography highlights include his original production of Romeo and Juliet for New Jersey Ballet, which is still part of the company's repertoire, and an original dance piece, Again Fifth, for Bodiography Contemporary Ballet, performed at the Byham Theatre in Pittsburgh, Pennsylvania.
 He choreographed in a wide range of dance styles for theater performances, recitals, competitions, special events and individual performers.
 Renvall's choreography has received praise from audiences and critics alike.

 As a teacher in New York City, Renvall was a faculty member at Ballet Academy East, City Center and Broadway Dance Center, as well as ABT's Summer Intensive Program.
 He coached privately and his students have won medals in such high-profile competitions as the Grand Prix and the International Ballet Competition, before going on to successful dance careers.
 In 2008, Renvall was named "Outstanding Teacher" at the Grand Prix in Torrington, Connecticut.

+Personal life

-Johan Renvall died in New York on 24 August 2015 at the age of 55.
+Renvall was in a long-term relationship with actor and composer Tom Frueh.
+He died of liver failure in Riverdale, New York, on 24 August 2015 at the age of 55.